The region of the capital of Italy, Rome, was at the heart of the ancient Roman Empire.

 The Passerina grape is a hardy variety that can be quite complex and special, with herbal notes, ripe citrus, and tropical fruit flavors and high acidity.
 Passerina is used to make sparkling wine as well.

 Malvasia del Lazio is a white grape that is also called Malvasia Puntinata, which means speckled, due to the appearance of the grapes which have rust colored spots on ripe berries.
 Malvasia wines presents spicy aromas of musk and apricot with rather high residual sugar levels that is particularly suitable for the production of sparkling wines and sweet wines.

-Cesanese is one of the most important red grapes in the Lazio region and was very popular during papal Rome with high society.
-The profile of this wine is moderate in acidity with well-balanced tannins on the palate, red fruit aromas, and vanilla with a bitter finish.
-Herbaceous and savory wines like Cesanese will taste more fruit forward when paired with a rich, meaty dish.
+Cesanese is one of the most important red grapes in the Lazio region and was very popular with Papal Rome and high society.
+This wine profile is moderate in acidity with well-balanced tannins on the palate, red fruit aroma, and vanilla with a bitter finish.
+Herbaceous and savory wines like Cesanese will taste more fruit-forward when paired with a rich, meaty dish.

 Lazio is home to roughly 27 DOC titles, representing a varied collection of wines.
-Three white DOCs probably stand out in terms of profile, led by Frascati just to the southeast of Rome.
-Frascati is one of a number of picturesque fortified towns villages around which the Castelli Romani appellation is based.
-Est!
-Est!!
-Est!!! di Montefiascone.
-A poor kitchen putting together products from the earth, prepared by what was available from earth and animals, often rustled up, the cuisine of Lazio was partly influenced by the Jewish cuisine.
+Three DOCs stand out in terms of profile, led by the Malvasia based Frascati just to the southeast of Rome.
+Frascati itself is one of a number of picturesque fortified towns around which the Castelli Romani appellation is based.
+Cesanese is the historic red wine from the Piglio area, a favorite of princes and popes.
+Despite historical Roman extravagance, Lazio cooking is simple and down to earth, putting together products from the region's volcanic soils.
+Best-loved foods are bread, cheese, lamb, olives, fresh vegetables (particularly wild greens), locally produced.
+Additionally, Lazio enjoys the influence of Jewish cuisine.